keycloak/keycloak-community/design/keystore-spi.md

 ## Use cases

-KeyStore SPI shall support the following use cases:
+KeyStore SPI shall allow implementation following use cases:

-1. The administrator can configure several individual key stores.
+1. The administrator can separately configure credentials and trust anchors for each TLS client/server implemented by Keycloak.
-2. KeyStore SPI consumer requests KeyStore using an identifier.
-The identifier is used to select one of the configured key stores.
-3. The administrator can provision both credentials and trust anchors with KeyStore SPI.
+2. The administrator can separately configure credentials and trust anchors for each realm.
-4. The administrator can configure key stores in PKCS#12 and JKS format, as well as directly as PEM files.
+3. The administrator can configure credentials and trust anchors in PKCS#12 and JKS format, as well as directly as PEM files.
-5. The administrator can renew TLS client and server credentials by swapping the file(s) on disk, without requiring a server restart.
+4. The administrator can renew TLS client and server credentials by swapping the file(s) on disk, without requiring a server restart.

 ## Design proposal